-When RiftSaw is deployed to SOA-P-5.0.0 (or JBossESB > 4.7) UDDI integration is turned on and the bpel.uddi.client.impl is set to org.jboss.soa.bpel.uddi.UDDIRegistrationImpl.
-Again the jbossesb.sar/esb.uddi.client.xml is used, with manager name 'esb.registry'.
+When RiftSaw is deployed to SOA-P-5.1.0 (or JBossESB 4.10 or higher) UDDI integration is turned on and the bpel.uddi.client.impl is set to org.jboss.soa.bpel.uddi.UDDIRegistrationImpl.
+The riftsaw.sar/META-INF/riftsaw.uddi.xml is used, with manager name 'riftsaw-manager'.